vishvAsa/notes/history/homo/sapiens/Aryan/satem/indo-iranian/indo-aryan/v1/persons/sage-bloodlines/agastyaH/articles/Abhinavagupta-An-Historical-and-Philosophical-Study-K-C-Pandey/1_HISTORICAL/1_LIFE_OF_ABHINAVAGUPTA.md

 3

-half of the 10th and the first quarter of the 11th century A. D. In view of these facts we fail to understand why Dr. Aufrecht has included the Sāktabhāṣya in the list of Kashmirian Abhinavagupta's works in his Catalogus Catalogo rum.
-This work, according to his own statement : "Sāktabhāṣya, Quoted by Mādhava.
+half of the 10th and the first quarter of the 11th century A. D. In view of these facts we fail to understand why Dr. Aufrecht has included the śāktabhāṣya in the list of Kashmirian Abhinavagupta's works in his Catalogus Catalogo rum.
+This work, according to his own statement : "śāktabhāṣya, Quoted by Mādhava.
 Oxf 258b" (C. C., P. 25) is no other than the one, the authorship of which is attributed to the Sakta Abhinavagupta by Mādhava, as we have stated above.
-For, on page 258 of Catalogi Condicum Manuscriptum containing an extract from the Sankara Digvijaya which is referred to by our learned Doctor in the above quotation from Catalogus Catalogorum P. 25, the same passage is given as that on which our own account of the Sākta Abhinavagupta is based.
+For, on page 258 of Catalogi Condicum Manuscriptum containing an extract from the Sankara Digvijaya which is referred to by our learned Doctor in the above quotation from Catalogus Catalogorum P. 25, the same passage is given as that on which our own account of the śākta Abhinavagupta is based.
 It runs as follows:

-Tadanantarameṣa Kamarūpān Adhigatyābhinavopaśabdaguptam Ajayat kila sāktabhāṣyakāram Sa ca bhagno manasedamāluloce
+Tadanantarameṣa Kamarūpān Adhigatyābhinavopaśabdaguptam Ajayat kila śāktabhāṣyakāram Sa ca bhagno manasedamāluloce

 Oxf 2586